 Smartphone screens should be cleaned immediately if it comes into contact with materials that might cause stains, such as ink, dyes, makeup, dirt, food, oils and lotions.
 But what’s the best way to clean a generally grimy screen?
-Here’s what Apple, the granddaddy of smartphones, recommends.
+Here’s some advice from Apple, the granddaddy of smartphones, and NBC News investigative and consumer correspondent Vicky Nguyen.